iron/iron/README.md

 In fact, Routing is middleware in Iron, as are Mounting, Body Parsing, and most other features.
-This allows for insanely flexible setups and allows almost all of Iron’s features to be swappable - you can even change the middleware resolution algorithm by swapping in your own Furnace.
+This allows for insanely flexible setups and allows almost all of Iron’s features to be swappable - you can even change the middleware resolution algorithm by swapping in your own Chain.

 ## Examples